-These are some of the custom Hug Me Slugs that I sent out this past week.
+These are some of the custom handmade Hug Me Slug stuffed animal toys that I sent out this past week.
 I’m trying to decide what to work on next, maybe some bunnies.
+I will be posting my new handmade stuffed animal toys in our Ruffing’s shop

 I am also working on the backlog of doll photos I have to edit.
 These are Randolf and Maizie, original, one-of-a-kind ginger tabby cat art dolls by Max Bailey.
 We posted Randolf here on our Ruffing’s blog, and Maize has her own post here.